Cancer touches us All!

 It depends on the event and venue.
 If allowed, we encourage participants to bring their own chairs and tents, and if refreshments are not available for purchase at the event, then pack some food and beverages.
 The total tournament time is about four hours so be sure to have plenty of water!
 FPS does not provide any refreshments as part of the Cornhole for Cancer set up and execution.

 As part of the registration process, organizers are required to provide a rain date or alternative location.
 Because of the bag material, the game cannot be played in inclement weather, so rain dates are important.
 You will be notified by 5:00 pm the evening prior to the tournament and all registrants will get a text message and email about the change.
 If the rain date also is rained out, we will work with the tournament host to find a mutually agreed upon date to host the event.
-Please note, if a team/player is unable to attend the rain date their registration fee is nonrefundable, but is transferable.
+Please note, if a team/player is unable to attend the rain date their registration fee is nonrefundable but is transferable.
+Remember playing indoors is an option as well to avoid the weather.

 Yes, of course you can volunteer at a Cornhole for Cancer Event.
 Each event requires a minimum of 6 volunteers.
 Please note that players are unable to play and volunteer for the event.
 Our volunteers are critical to the electronic scoring process and will be ensuring that the event pace continues to move by imputing game scores.
 Players may assist in set-up and break-down of the event, but are unable to volunteer during game time.
 To sign up to be a volunteer, please email email@example.com.
 Virtual training will be provided to all volunteers through a scheduled 45 minute video call.